The Real World: Stockholm

-The Real World: Stockholm was the first reality television show to be broadcast on Swedish television.
+The Real World: Stockholm is the first reality television show to be broadcast on Swedish television.
 Based on the successful American TV show The Real World, the show premiered on 1 October 1995 on TV1000.
 Following the show's success, The Real World: Visby aired in 1996, but it became the last Real World season in Sweden following poor ratings.

+Visby

 The Real World: Visby was broadcast on TV1000 and ZTV in late 1996.
 It served as second season of the show after the success of The Real World: Stockholm.
 It was the last Swedish season as the ratings dropped too low.